pachasaheb/InsuranceLabRepo/README.md

 		* Browsers: Chrome(v.64.) and Firefox(v.55+)
 	Note: If any other database has to be used please change the connection string in Config.py and also change system paths for test cases.
-    	* Please Refer to TechStack Requirements for further specifications below.
+    	* Please Refer to Stack/Application Details for further specifications below.

 # TODO:
 	* Building Project and Deploying In Cloud